Lackawanna River: Early history

 Native Americans have inhabited the area in the vicinity of the Lackawanna River since at least 9000 BCE.
 An archaeological site at the mouth of the river contains artifacts from 9000 BCE (the Archaic period) to as late as 1400 (the Woodland period).
 Various rock shelters have been discovered on the ridgelines of the Lackawanna River valley; they were used by migrating hunter-gatherers in prehistory.
-A number of Lenape gravesites historically existed on the river near what is now Scranton, but were eventually destroyed.
+A number of Lenape gravesites historically existed on the river near present-day Scranton, but were eventually destroyed.
 According to Horace Hollister's History of the Lackawanna Valley, one of the destroyed graves may have belonged to Capouse, a Lenape chieftain who was visited by Count Zinzandorf, a Moravian missionary, near the river in about 1750.

 A number of Native American trails historically existed in the vicinity of the Lackawanna River.
 One of these was the Minisink Trail, which went from the upper Delaware River to the Lackawanna Valley and the Wyoming Valley via Wallenpaupack Creek and the Moosic Mountains.
 This trail was later used by settlers from Connecticut, who turned it into a wagon trail the Connecticut Road.
 Parts of the trail still exist in the form of jeep trails.

 The first European settlers arrived in the vicinity of the Lackawanna River between the 1760s and the 1780s from Connecticut and Philadelphia.
 Land claim disputes led to several skirmishes between the settlers and Pennsylvania settlers; these disputes were known as the Yankee-Pennamite Wars.